sharpic/academic-kickstart/content/post/shell-go/index.md

 subtitle: ""
 summary: "It’s better not to use the carbon.
 But, if you are going to use the carbon then it’s better to use as little as possible; and, offset what you do use.
 What Shell GO+ is giving us is thinking room and acting room, because sequestration gives us time to make changes."
 authors: [Simon Harper]
-tags: ["CO2 Emissions", "Climate Change", "Personal Responsibility", "Shell", "Transport"]
+tags: ["CO2 Emissions", "Climate Change", "Carbon Sequestration", "Shell", "Carbon Offsetting"]
 categories: ["Less"]
 date: 2020-01-17T17:18:05Z
 lastmod: 2020-01-17T17:25:05Z